 Eva Stenram uses found photographic images and rarely takes photographs herself.
 When she does, she aims her camera at other photos.
 Per Pulverem Ad Astra is a series of photographs taken by a robot on Mars.
 The artist has allowed dust to settle on the pictures before photographing them.
 Vanishing Point is based on a 1960s pinup.
 Stenram has taken details from a fabric in this voyeuristic image and combined them digitally into a pattern that she then printed on a roll of textile placed next to the enlarged and processed photograph.

 Martin Karlsson Tebus´ extensive work Arcadia.
 Model, Museum, Playground, of which a selection is shown here, is an inventory of parks with historicising architecture, often created in the 18th or 19th centuries.
 Many of the buildings were intended as decorative pavilions or follies, and have no real practical purpose.
 They are style imitations, nostalgic images created in a time when industrialism and modernity were changing the cities.
 The photographs are slightly over-exposed, giving them a sense of being wrapped in mist.

 Curator: Magnus af Petersens

-Golden Sunset is part of a photographic project, BEFORE AND BEHIND THE LENS, which comprises a series of exhibitions, discussions and guided tours.
-BEFORE AND BEHIND THE LENS examines the role of photographic images in art and the transformation of the medium since the early experiments with new technology in the 19th century, to today’s explorations of the potential of the optical lens.
+Golden Sunset is part of the photographic project Before and Behind the Lens, which consists of a series of exhibitions, discussions and guided tours.
+Before and Behind the Lens examines the role of photographic images in art and the transformation of the medium since the early experiments with new technology in the 19th century, to today’s explorations of the potential of the optical lens.

 The exhibition is on the 4th floor